-The goal of this project is to improve access to limited quality rearing habitat for Chinook salmon within a coastal stream associated with the Race Lagoon pocket estuary.
-This will be accomplished by removing a fish passage barrier and replacing with larger fish passable culvert.
-Replacing the Race Road culvert #1893 will improve natural flow, and sediment transport processes in the stream improving pocket estuary function.
-Culvert #1893 is the most downstream barrier of the stream and located approximately 200 feet from the estuary.
+The goal of this project is to improve access to limited quality rearing habitat for Chinook salmon within these two coastal streams associated with the Race Lagoon pocket estuary.
+This will be accomplished by removing two fish passage barriers and replacing them with larger fish passable culverts as well as removing the privately owned fish passage barrier (RFEG053) located immediately downstream of #1894 and providing an alternate access route for property owners.
+Replacing the Race Road culverts will improve natural flow, and sediment transport processes in these streams improving pocket estuary function.